The Mechanical Alignment of Dust (MAD) I: On the spin-up process of fractal grains by a gas-dust drift: The drag torques of a rotating grain

 where

 is the total drag time.
-Consequently, the net grain drag is dominated by the smaller of the two time scales $\tau_{\mathrm{gas}}$ or $\tau_{\mathrm{IR}}$, respectively.\\ In Fig.~\ref{fig:TauDrag} we show the interplay of the gas drag and IR drag, respectively, for different gas number densities $n_{\mathrm{g}}$.
-Assuming typical CNM conditions and $n_{\mathrm{g}} \lessapprox 10^9\ \mathrm{m}^3$ the total drag time is constant because of the smaller IR drag.
+Consequently, the net grain drag is dominated by the smaller of the two time scales $\tau_{\mathrm{gas}}$ or $\tau_{\mathrm{IR}}$, respectively.\\ {\bf In Fig.~\ref{fig:TauDrag} we show the interplay of the gas drag and IR drag, respectively, for different gas number densities $n_{\mathrm{g}}$ and dust temperatures $T_{\mathrm{d}}$.
+For typical CNM conditions but $T_{\mathrm{d}}=10\ \mathrm{K}$ the drag is dominated by the impinging gas.
+For $T_{\mathrm{d}}=100\ \mathrm{K}$ and $n_{\mathrm{g}} \lessapprox 10^9\ \mathrm{m}^3$ the total drag time is constant because of the smaller IR drag.
 The gas drag starts to dominate the total drag completely for gas densities $n_{\mathrm{g}} \gtrapprox 10^{11}\ \mathrm{m}^3$, decreasing the drag time by several orders of magnitude.
-Consequently, the mechanical spin-up process is expected to decrease or stagnate in that density regime.\\ Additional drag mechanisms such as the collision of ions and charged dust grains or by means of a so called "plasma-drag" may only become of relevance for grains with a typical size of $a_{\mathrm{eff}}<10\ \mathrm{nm}$ \citep[see][]{DraineLazarian1999}.
+Consequently, the mechanical spin-up process is expected to decrease or stagnate in that density regime.
+Assuming hot dust with $T_{\mathrm{d}}=1000\ \mathrm{K}$ the total drag becomes nearly independent of $n_{\mathrm{g}}$ because of the effective loss of angular momentum by means of photon emission.}\\ Additional drag mechanisms such as the collision of ions and charged dust grains or by means of a so called "plasma-drag" may only become of relevance for grains with a typical size of $a_{\mathrm{eff}}<10\ \mathrm{nm}$ \citep[see][]{DraineLazarian1999}.
 Therefore, such additional drag effects are not considered in this paper.\\